Nutrition and Missing Teeth

-If your denture is worn down, loose/ ill fitting or in need of replacing, we can help!
-Dentures that are loose or ill fitting not only make it difficult to eat but, they can cause a whole array of oral health issues such as sore spots and lack of: stability, support, retention and saliva.
+If your denture is worn down, loose/ill-fitting, or in need of replacement, we can help!
+Dentures that are loose or ill-fitting not only make it difficult to eat but, can cause a whole array of oral health issues such as sore spots and lack of: stability, support, retention, and saliva.
 These are essential for chewing.

 Ill-fitting dentures can cause decreased levels of saliva and difficulty chewing certain types of food.
 Seeing your denturist at Minuk Denture Clinic regularly will allow them to inspect your dentures and deal with any concerns as they arise.